-Cue the ‘capsule wardrobe.’
-The term was coined by British fashion icon Susie Faux in the 1970s.
-It refers to a collection of 30-40 practical and versatile pieces of clothing put together with the intention of being an entire wardrobe for a season, but the definition isn’t so strict today.
+The term “capsule wardrobe” was coined by British fashion icon Susie Faux in the 1970s.
+A traditional capsule comprises a collection of anywhere from 10-50 practical and versatile pieces of clothing put together to create an entire wardrobe for a season, but the definition isn’t so strict today.

 Why we love it, and why you’ll love it too

-To begin the process you may need to pull everything out of your closet and take stock.
+To begin the process, you will need to pull everything out of your closet and take stock.
 Some questions you can ask yourself about each item are:

 - Have I worn it in the last year?